Skip to content

-Catana began building catamarans in 1984 thanks to two sailing enthusiasts: Jean-Pierre Prade and Thierry Goyard.
-They began building in Cogolin in the South of France.
-The company is now based in Canet-en-Roussillon, France.
+Catana began building catamarans in 1984 and is now based in Canet-en-Roussillon, France.
 This article covers the history of this famous multihull yard.
+If you are looking for 2nd hand boats, check out our Catana Catamaran for Sale page.

 Crowther’s Cats

-Like Nautitech catamarans, they favoured a more exposed helm position aft for maximum sailing feel – the sporty (monohull) set-up , if you like.
-The latest model (the Ocean Class 50) has a raised starboard helm.
+Like Nautitech catamarans, they favour a more exposed helm position aft for maximum sailing feel – the sporty helm, if you like.
+Although the latest model (the Ocean Class 50) has a raised starboard helm.

-The two original partners of Catana employed Lock Crowther to design a range of models from 38′ to 48′.
+The two original partners of Catana (Jean-Pierre Prade and Thierry Goyard) employed Lock Crowther to design a range of models from 38′ to 48′.
 The two directors (Goyard and Prade), both engineers, sailed for several years on multihulls, including a round trip to Greenland, on a Lock Crowther design of course.

-Later, a young architect called Christophe Barreau started working with Lockie on the deck & interior.
-The 411 design was credited to both men.
+Later, a young architect called Christophe Barreau started working with Lockie on the deck & interior designs sometime between 1984 and the 411 which was credited to both men.

 From Cogolin to Canet en Roussillon

-From 1984 to 1993, the Catana yard in Cogolin built around five to seven boats per year.
+From 1984 to 1993, the Catana yard in Cogolin built around 5 to 7 boats per year.
 In 1986 they started using Twaron for the inner skin of the shell.

-Catana moved to Canet en Roussillon in 1998 and the company was sold in 2000 to a group of investors.
-Prade left the boat business, but some years later Goyard opened XL Catamarans, also in Canet, selling high-performance catamarans (the TS50/TS52) designed by Barreau.
+Catana moved to Canet en Roussillon back in 1998 and the company was sold in 2000 to a group of investors.
+Prade left the boat business, but some years later Goyard opened XL Catamarans, also in Canet, selling high-performance catamarans (TS50/TS52) designed by Barreau.

 The Marsaudon Connection

-Before shutting up shop at XL Catamarans, Goyard commissioned Barreau to design the TS42 (now built by Marsaudon Composites in Lorient and one of the fastest 40′ performance cruising cats on the water.
+Before shutting up shop at XL Catamarans, Goyard commissioned Barreau to design the TS42 now built by Marsaudon Composites in Laurent and one of the fastest performance cruising cats on the water.
 Marsaudon had collaborated with Catana previously on the 521/522- they built a dozen of them under contract.

 Barreau’s Boats

-Hull #1 of the C411 (now Pelagic) was the first model credited to Barreau, but Crowther’s name also pops up on this design.
-Crowther was probably retained as a consultant with Christophe Barreau taking the lead.
+Hull #1 of the C411 (now Pelagic) was the first model credited to Barreau, but Crowther´s name also pops up on this design.
+Maybe Crowther was retained as a consultant with Barreau taking the lead?

 catana 70The 70 – Designed by Marc Lombard.
 Image credit Studio Bergoend

-Barreau continued to develop the design DNA started by his mentor with asymmetrical hulls, tulip-shaped bows, a narrow waterline, and daggerboards for upwind sailing.
+Barreau kept up and developed the design DNS of his former mentor with asymmetrical hulls, tulip-shaped bows, a narrow waterline, and daggerboards for upwind sailing.

 Lombard Advises

-More recently, Catana set up an in-house design studio and worked with the Marc Lombard Group as a consultant (another of my favourite multihull design teams and known for its Nautitech, Neel and Privilege designs).
+Lately, Catana has set up an in-house design studio and worked with the Marc Lombard Group as a consultant (another of my favourite multihull design teams and known for its Nautitech, Neel and Privilege designs).

 Lombard is credited with designing the Catana 70, after which they brought the designs in-house, but you can still spot his influence in the shapes of the hulls.